ome/ome-contributing/docs/github-pages.rst

         config.base = `https://${process.env.GITHUB_REPOSITORY_OWNER}.github.io/ome2024-ngff-challenge/`;
     }

-Test the build step with `npm run ghpages` or `npm run build` and check the output directory.
+Test the build step with `npm run ghpages` or `npm run build` and check the contents of the specified output directory.

 GitHub Actions
 --------------